 The Blessing-- Love for a THOUSAND Generations.
 Schuchmann and Chapin suggest the greatest thing we can do for our legacies (and families) is to keep what Jesus called the greatest commandment: "Love God with all your heart, soul, mind and strength, and love your neighbor as yourself."
 They go on to describe countless examples of people who followed that advice and left great legacies.

+We know we are planting, by choice or default, a legacy in the hearts and minds of our children.
 As Christians, the legacy we leave will impact not only our immediate families, but Christ's Church and its work and reputation.
 The consequences are tremendous--for our families and the Church.

 "If your choice includes loving God, your legacy on earth will be unforgettable--lasting for a thousand years--and your reward will be eternal."